 Symbolically, the water you use to clean each other’s feet represents purity.
 Cleaning another person’s feet signifies your submission to them.
 By having you and your partner do it to each other, you are communicating your loyalty and deference.

 Washing feet at a wedding may feel awkward, but just as Jesus said, “You do not realize now what I am doing, but later you will understand.”
-As the years go by, you will start to comprehend the full meaning of this ceremony.
+As the years go by, you will start to comprehend the full meaning of washing feet at a wedding.
 No marriage is easy or smooth; it takes hard work and grit.

 How to Incorporate Foot Washing Ceremony at Your Wedding